DynaFix: Iterative Automated Program Repair Driven by Execution-Level Dynamic Information: Approach

-\item \textbf{Step 3 (Section~\ref{sec:patch-validation}):} The candidate patch generated by the LLM is applied to the source code and validated by running test cases.
-This automated validation ensures that patch correctness is assessed automatically.
+Candidate patches generated by the LLM are applied to the source code and validated by running test cases.
+This stage provides objective feedback on patch correctness and serves as the decision point for either accepting a patch or triggering further refinement.

-\item \textbf{Step 4 (Section~\ref{sec:lpr-strategy}):} We apply the LPR strategy to iteratively refine patches based on validation results.
-When a patch fails validation, two cases are distinguished: \begin{itemize} \item \textbf{(a) Compilation Error:} The patch is discarded, and the repair process restarts using the debugging information collected from the original buggy code. \item \textbf{(b) Test Failure:} If the patch compiles but fails in test execution, it is treated as a \textit{refinable patch} with potential for further improvement.
-Updated debugging information, is collected based on the current buggy code, and used to guide the next repair iteration. \end{itemize} \end{itemize}